Give Your Stuff Away Day

 We’ve reinvented Give Your Stuff Away Day

-Instead of bringing your ‘stuff’ to the Catholic Church, as we did last year, we’re encouraging residents to leave things in a safe spot outside our homes.
+Instead of bringing your ‘stuff’ to the Catholic Church, as we did last year, we’ve been encouraging residents to leave things in a safe spot outside our homes.
 People can go round with a wheelbarrow or trolley to pick up anything that catches their eye.
 We can maintain a safe social distance while recycling and reusing a whole load of useful stuff.

-The first GYSAD-on-wheels was on July 5th, and was a big success.
+The first new style GYSAD was on July 5th, and was a big success.
 At least 40 or 50 people put thing out in streets all over Steyning, Bramber and Beeding.
-So we’ve decided to make it a regular event which will take place on the first Sunday of each month.
+So we decided to make it a regular event and ran it each month through until October.